 One way to distinguish these flamingos is by observing their beaks, the color of their legs, eyes, and also the feather of their tails.
 Andean flamingo is the largest among all, and they are called chururu locally.
 Their eyes are pale red, and their head, neck, and chest are in light rosy pink.
 They could be found in Salty Altiplano lakes, in southwest Bolivia and north Chile (which is most commonly seen in the region); Chilean flamingos, on the other hand, are commonly seen in Argentina, Bolivia, Chile, Paraguay, and Peru.
 One feature that set them different from the other two, is that their eyes are yellow, and their feather is in a darker salmon color.
 James’s flamingos are the smallest among all three; they are called Jututu locally, and the tail of their body is black.
-They could be found in Central and Southern puna of Bolivia, North of Chile, southeast of Peru, and north of Argentina.
+They could be found in the Central and Southern puna of Bolivia, North of Chile, southeast of Peru, and north of Argentina.

 There are plenty of lagoons in the highlands.
 They provide an abundant supply of plankton that draws these fascinating birds to the water; Most of our sightings happened around the lagoons.
 If you are lucky, you may get to see all three species in a day.
 Since these birds could only be found in such high Andean plateaus, they were thought to be extinct until they are spotted again in the 1950s.
 An interesting fact: flamingos are actually white.
 They look pink only because their feathers were stained by the red algae in the water.
 The best time to view the birds is between December to April, the rain will fill the lagoons and more flamingos could be seen.

 Observing them flapping their wings, looking for food in the lagoon, I am amazed how they could withstand such strong wind standing in one leg.
 But don’t get me wrong, I go few hilarious moments that sometimes the flamingoes may have trouble walking with their feet stuck in the mud 🙂